-This whole topic grabbed me the first time I realized that the “dull little bird” in my yard during January was the exact same species as the bright yellow finch I photographed in June.
+This topic grabbed me the first time I realized that the “dull little bird” in my yard during January was the exact same species as the bright yellow finch I photographed in June.
 Honestly, it blew my mind.
-So let’s dig into what’s really going on here and why goldfinches flip their look like they’re auditioning for a makeover show.
+Let’s dig into what’s really going on here and why goldfinches flip their look like they’re auditioning for a makeover show. 😮

 Goldfinch Colors: The Quick Version